-If you one of the many people who sleep on a regular basis, it’s likely that you haven’t replaced your mattress in quite some time.
+If you are one of the many people who sleep on a regular basis, it’s likely that you haven’t replaced your mattress in quite some time.
 In fact, you might not even remember where or how you got your current sleep solution.
 You may not know when you’ve reached that recommended 10-year mark for replacing it.
 So when should you buy a new mattress?
 Fortunately, you don’t need to remember the details, because your mattress will tell you when it’s time to replace it.

 Age Indicates When You Should Buy